robch/book-of-ai/docs/chapter-3-sample-overview-openai-chat-js.md

   this.messages.push({ role: 'user', content: userInput });
 ```

-**STEP 3**: Send the chat message history to the OpenAI Chat Completions API and process each update:
+**STEP 3**: Send the chat message history to the OpenAI Chat API and process each update:

 ``` javascript title="OpenAIChatCompletionsClass.js"
 const completion = await this.openai.chat.completions.create({